 Casein is a form of protein that helps prevent muscle breakdown, increase fullness and improve body composition.
 Alongside whey, casein protein is extracted from milk (both cow’s milk and human milk contain differing amounts of casein) (1).

-Whey protein is one of the fastest absorbed protein sources around, which is why it is often taken immediately post workout, in the (possibly mistaken) belief that this will speed up protein synthesis.
-Casein protein on the other hand is much slower when it comes to digestion, due to it forming a “clot” in the stomach and drip feeding nutrients and amino acids into the blood stream over a longer period (2).
+Casein protein on the other hand is much slower when it comes to digestion, due to it forming a “clot” in the stomach and drip feeding nutrients and amino acids into the blood stream over a longer period (2, 3).

 1. Bulk Supplements Casein

 Bulk Supplements is one of the cleanest companies on the planet, and makes a strong case for being the best casein protein powder on the market.
 They offer 100% pure casein protein powder with no other ingredients, fillers or additives.

 Each supplement is tested in our in-house laboratory before distribution, ensuring that all products are safe for consumption.
 Their FDA-registered cGMP manufacturing and distribution facility has a staff of over 60 full-time employees that take pride in providing excellent customer service and producing quality products for our customers.
 For these reasons, it’s our top pick.

 2. Ascent Native Fuel Casein

 Ascent Native Fuel Casein protein is a phenomenal product, containing 25g protein per scoop and 11g of naturally occurring BCAAs.
 They use zero artificial ingredients and are certified gluten-free and Informed-Sport Certified.

 Where Ascent really shines is quality control.
 Unlike most companies, they don’t buy protein from anyone else.
 Ascent buy Grade A milk from trusted dairy farmers and then filter the proteins in our own facilities – and they’ve have been doing this for over 30 years.